Anku5hk/Programmers_guide_to_Python/book.md

   * *closefd* bool: If False, the underlying file descriptor will be kept open even when the file is closed.
   * *opener* Optional[Callable[[str, int], int]]: A custom file opener, should return a file descriptor.
 #####
-Explanation: This built-in function is used to open a file.
+**Explanation**: This built-in function is used to open a file.
 This method returns a file object(also called handle), this object is further used to perform operations such as read/write/append.
 For different operations there are different modes one can utilize according to their needs, default is r(reading).
 * Various file modes are shown below.
   1. **r**: For opening a file in read-only mode.
   2. **w**: In write mode if the file already exist and has some previous content it is completely overwritten.
 Else new file is created and content is written.